ASSURING ACADEMIC STANDARDS OF AWARDS (TAUGHT PROGRAMMES)

 The University committees are representative of the Faculties.
 This ensures ownership across the University of the decisions which are made as well as facilitating the consultation process and the dissemination of good practice and decisions.

 The University’s procedures for academic standards are kept under review.
 Apart from a regular annual update of published procedures, the University aims to be responsive to internal and external developments.
 It may institute major reviews.
-Recent examples include the Assessment Handbook, annual monitoring and revalidation arrangements, plagiarism and the University’s Qualifications Framework.
-In addition, policies and practices are systematically reviewed in the light of each chapter of the QAA Quality Code.
+Examples include the Assessment Handbook, annual monitoring and revalidation arrangements, plagiarism and the University’s Qualifications Framework.
+In addition, policies and practices are systematically reviewed in the light of each chapter of the UK Quality Code.